rehypejs/rehype-github/readme.md

 To do:

-* Change some things in `hast-util-to-mdast` to match current things that GitHub does there
+* investigate task lists
-* Investigate task lists
+* investigate mathjax
-* Investigate port of treelights
+* investigate port of treelights
-* Investigate linking to labels, issues, pulls, files,
+* investigate linking to labels, issues, pulls, files,